 3 possible results:

-- POSITIVE WITH RESERVATIONS: The company has shortcomings but they are surmountable.
+The company has shortcomings but is surmountable.
 The action plan will allow you to implement solutions that will allow you to remedy the shortcomings.

-- POSITIVE: The company has no major weaknesses and international potential is high.
+- POSITIF: The company has no major weaknesses and international potential is high.

 2 – Funding search

 The decision to export inexorably leads to an increase in the company’s budget.
-The 2nd stage of the international strategic planning is therefore funding.
+The 2nd step of international strategic planning is therefore financing.

 The evaluation of the budget